ha5dzs/volciclab-utilities/Readme.md

 ## The Volciclab Network Infrastructure

 When you come visit the lab, the wiring on the truss may not look like much, but there are more than 120 metres of Ethernet cables routed in it.
-Here is why:
+Here is why (NEED TO UPDATE THIS):

 ![Now you probably see why I needed to write this all down!](img/volciclab-network-infrastructure-february-2025.png "Now you probably see why I needed to write this all down!")

-All the local networks inside the lab are isolated from the outside world by default.
-The camera network is connected to the Netgear 24-port switch, with the subnet of `192.168.69.x`.
+All the local networks inside the lab are isolated from the outside world by default via the router's firewall.
+The camera network is connected to the Linksys 48-port switch, with the subnet of `192.168.69.x`.
 The Volciclab network as two WiFi access points: `Volciclab-2.4G`, `Volciclab-5G` and `Volciclab-6G`.
 The lab computers, the 3D printer, and the Optotrak SCUs are all connected to this.
 This network's IP addresses are on the subnet of `192.168.42.x`.
-For particular IP addresses, check the hardware in the lab, or refer to the network map.
+For particular IP addresses, check for labels on the hardware in the lab, or refer to the network map.

 If possible, due to the heavy wifi use on campus, prioritise connecting to `Volciclab-6G`, or `Volciclab-5G`.
 Only use `Volciclab-2.4G` when the conditions are dire or you are using some device that doesn't support anything else.
+For now, fancy things like WiFi 7's MLO features are disabled.

+Any device connected the the Volciclab network should prioritise 6 Ghz, then 5 Ghz, and only use 2.4 GHz as last resort.

 ### Blue cables: The [OptiTrack](OptiTrack/Readme.md) camera network